trancongbao/endeavor/docs/1. Business Specification/README.md

 Note: an alternative to this is to use couples of form [`resource`, `action`] (without the `user` - relation with `user` are defined in RBAC policies).
 In this approach, it's challenging to name the `action` in a non-ambiguous way.
 For example, view of a lesson from a `teacher`'s perspective may be different from that of a `student`.
 So the couple [`lesson`, `view`] is ambiguous.
 We may add qualifier such as [`lesson`, `teacher-view`] and [`lesson`, `student-view`], but this is not elegant.
 The use of triple also has an important advantage of being user-centric.

+Below is the high-level description of functionalities. `High-level` here means that the action does not correspond to

 ### Teacher

 | User    | Resource     | Action | Note                                                  |